Speed of Sound (song): Background

-In an interview, Coldplay vocalist Chris Martin revealed that the song was written in mid-2004 and was inspired by Martin's daughter, Apple, and English alternative rock singer Kate Bush: "That's a song where we were listening to a lot of Kate Bush last summer, and we wanted a song which had a lot of tom-toms in it.
+In an interview, Coldplay vocalist Chris Martin revealed that "Speed of Sound" was written in mid-2004 and was inspired by Martin's daughter, Apple, and English alternative rock singer Kate Bush: "That's a song where we were listening to a lot of Kate Bush last summer, and we wanted a song which had a lot of tom-toms in it.
 I just had my daughter up also, and was kind of feeling in a sense of awe and wonderment, so the song is kind of a Kate Bush song about miracles."
 The drumbeat of the song was inspired by Bush's 1985 song "Running Up that Hill".
 In a separate interview, bassist Guy Berryman said: "We were really trying to recreate the drums on that song for this song, and the chords.
 Some bands are reluctant to admit that they take things from other artists and bands that they listen to and we're shameless in that respect, we don't mind telling."

 The band's opinion towards the song, however, has soured.
 Martin has said that he dislikes "Speed of Sound", saying in a 2011 interview, "We never got it right."
-During an interview with Howard Stern, Martin said that his dislike of "Speed of Sound" stems from the fact that he "forgot the banana lyric for the song.
-A banana lyric is a staple in every song we've made and somehow I forgot to write one for Speed of Sound."
-Due to this, Martin is reluctant to perform the song live, citing his feelings towards the song, noting that "an audience can pick up real fast if something is clearly missing."
+Due to this, Martin is reluctant to perform the song live, citing his feelings towards the song, noting that during an interview with Howard Stern that "an audience can pick up real fast if something is clearly missing."